pramodrps/pramodrps.github.io/_posts/2024-05-08-streamline-the-metrics-strengthen-the-team.md

 OKRs were coined by Andy Grove, the former CEO of Intel and the father of OKRs.
 According to Grove, the terms represent two distinct purposes: an objective provides direction, while a key result is a measurable metric that is typically reviewed monthly or quarterly.
 Ultimately, it should result in a clear "yes" or "no" regarding whether the goal was achieved.

-a. **Objective:** What needs to be achieved, bold and ambitious without specific numbers
+1. **Objective:** What needs to be achieved, bold and ambitious without specific numbers
     - **Commitment:** Action-oriented; what needs to be done
     - **Inspiration:** What the company aims to achieve
     - **Learning:** You either succeed or learn, there is no failure
-b. **Key Results:** Specific, time-bound, and ambitious but realistic ways to reach the objective.
+2. **Key Results:** Specific, time-bound, and ambitious but realistic ways to reach the objective.
 Every team and individual should monitor and evaluate their key results regularly within the set time frame, whether it's monthly or quarterly.

 **Setting up OKRs is both an art and a science.** The effort is worthwhile because they become a valuable tool for the entire company.
 Initially, OKRs may be challenging, and key results often need to be revisited, challenged, and sometimes replaced.
 The driving force should be to understand what made them effective or ineffective and achievable or unachievable.